 Died: 27th April 1941; age: 18; MPK – when H.M.S.’Diamond’ was sunk south of Morea.

 Residence: 303, Felixstowe Road, Ipswich.

 Employed: Fison, Packard & Prentice from 1938 – 1940.

 Chatham Naval Memorial,

 Father: Alfred George Aldous, born September 1892, Deptford, London.

-Mother: Dora Lily Francis, born February 1894, Dovercourt, Essex.
+Mother: Dora Lily Aldous (nee Francis), born February 1894, Alberta House, Main Road, Dovercourt, Essex.

 27th April 1941